tensorlakeai/indexify/docs/docs/index.md

 Building a product with LLMs often involves -

 1. Ingesting new data, extracting structured infromation, or embedding and writing them to storage.
-2. Retreiving them from applications so that they don't respond to user queries on stale data.
+2. Retreiving extracted structured data and embedding so that products don't respond to user queries with stale data.

 The challenges of building such applications are -